By Michael Oliech

 Gender-based violence and the vulnerability of adolescent girls to HIV and other sexually transmitted diseases affect their educational aspirations.
 So do forced child marriages and unintended pregnancies, which are also a big impediment to girls’ education.

 A significant number of girls become pregnant in Kenya during the time they should be in school.
 According to the Ministry of Health, 13,000 adolescent girls drop out of school annually due to unintended pregnancies.

 Pregnancy-related complications are a leading cause of death for adolescent girls and women in the world.
 Close to 300,000 girls and women — or 800 every day — die each year due to pregnancy- and childbirth-related issues.

 A research by International Center for Research on Women (2015) says about a third of the girls in developing countries (including Kenya) get married before their 18th birthday.
 The research further states that girls with no education are three times more likely to marry before age 18 than those with secondary or higher education.

-According to the Gender Based Violence Recovery Center, 3 out of every 10 Kenyan females aged between 12 to 24 years have been victims of sexual and gender based violence.
-Of these, almost 25% reported an incident while traveling to or from school, and 15% reported an incident at school or on school grounds.
+According to the Gender-Based Violence Recovery Center, 3 out of every 10 Kenyan females aged between 12 to 24 years have been victims of sexual and gender-based violence.
+Of these, almost 25% reported an incident while travelling to or from school, and 15% reported an incident at school or on school grounds.